Creating visibility: bridging the gap between Policymakers and Creative Freelancers

 - What the appointment of a Freelancer Commissioner would mean for the UK Creative Industries

-- The Creator Remuneration report by the Culture Media and Sport Committee supports the establishment of the Smart Fund
+- The Creator Remuneration report by the Culture Media and Sport Select Committee supports the establishment of the Smart Fund